Pcos spironolactone dosage

 It is important to consult with your healthcare provider to determine the best treatment plan for your individual needs.
 Your healthcare provider can help you navigate the various treatment options available and create a personalized plan to manage your PCOS effectively.

-See also Take spironolactone food
+See also Can spironolactone tablets be crushed

 Role of Spironolactone